Read This First

 Prompt 4: Which fields of philosophy are currently most desired by company recruiters?

-The central claim is this: The fields of philosophy that are most desired by company recruiters tend to align with current global challenges, technological advancements, and the evolving ethical landscape of the modern workplace.
+In plain terms: The fields of philosophy that are most desired by company recruiters tend to align with current global challenges, technological advancements, and the evolving ethical landscape of the modern workplace.

 With growing concerns over corporate responsibility, data privacy, and sustainable practices, ethics specialists are in demand.
 This includes applied ethics, such as business ethics, medical ethics, and environmental ethics, where philosophical analysis is applied to real-world dilemmas.